Inserm: History and organisation

 Inserm was created in 1964 as a successor to the French National Institute of Health.

 Inserm is the only public research institution solely focused on human health and medical research in France.
 It is a public institution with a scientific and technical vocation under the dual auspices of the Ministry of Health and the Ministry of Research.
 Similarly to the US National Institutes of Health, Inserm conducts fundamental and translational research projects through 339 research units, run by around 13,000 scientists, including 5,100 permanent research staff members and 5,100 staff members co-affiliated with university hospitals and medicine faculties.
 Inserm's laboratories and research units are located all over France, mainly in the largest cities.
 Eighty percent of Inserm research units are embedded in research hospitals of French universities.

+In 1997, Inserm founded Orphanet, a rare disease database.

 Inserm's CEO is chosen by decree upon a proposal of the Ministers of Health and Research, advised by a review committee.
 The CEO since January 2019 is Gilles Bloch, a doctor and researcher specializing in medical imaging.

 Ranking

-According to the 2019 Scimago Institutions Ranking, Inserm is ranked 2nd best research institution in the health sector (behind the NIH), and 22nd across all sectors.
+According to the 2019 Scimago Institutions Ranking, Inserm is the second-best research institution in the health sector (behind the NIH) and twenty-second best across all sectors.